 What do you want to share with soon-to-be college students?

 Prioritize your time wisely.
 You will experience multiple opportunities throughout college, and you do not want to waste a second of it.

 Also, be sure to surround yourself with great company and branch out of your comfort zone.
-You won’t regret it, I promise.
+You won't regret it, we promise.